wesleyfongchong/website-content/post/lab/how-i-record-videos/index.md

 ![Setup](setup.jpg)

-Then I a few lights for when I'm recording in the evening or when the light is just not right.
-I don't use them always:
+Then I got a few lights for when I'm recording in the evening or when the light is just not right.
+I don't use them always.
+Here's one:

 ![Light](light.jpg)